Cedar Rapids (film): Plot

 He tells Dean about Lemke's alleged bribery and Dean swears secrecy.
 However, Dean encourages Tim to stand up to Helgesson during his assessment.
-Under pressure, Tim ends up bribing Helgesson for the award, leaving him ashamed.
-Distraught, Tim comes across Bree and accompanies her to a party, where he gets high on cocaine and inadvertently starts a fight.
+During the assessment, Helgesson coerces Tim into bribing him for the award.
+Distraught, Tim comes across Bree and accompanies her to a party, where he gets high on methamphetamine and inadvertently starts a fight.
 Ron, Joan, and Dean rescue them.

 At the hotel, Bill appears at Tim's door to inform him that with the successful acquisition of another Two Diamond award, he has sold the company which will result in the branch's closure.
 Ron, Joan, and Dean begin calling Tim's clients in an attempt to ensure their loyalty.
 On the final day of the conference, Bill formally announces the sale but Tim takes over the podium and reveals that his company has unethically acquired the award every year by bribing Helgesson and confesses to doing so himself.
 Helgesson flees the room and a furious Bill confronts Tim, his revelations having cost Bill the sale of his company.
 Tim responds by announcing his intention to leave the company and start another with his clients from Brownstar, 17 of which have agreed to stay with him.
 Bill storms off, dumbfounded.

 As the four friends say their goodbyes and prepare to see each other next year, Joan and Tim are shown happy as friends, and Dean invites Ron and Tim to stay at a wealthy cousin's cabin in Canada for the summer; both of them surprise Dean by gleefully accepting.
 The three of them and Joan go on to start their own company.